Mani1881/Prescriptify/README.md

 **Run the Flask App**
 python app.py
 The app will start on http://127.0.0.1:5000/

-**🔍 What Prescriptify Does:**

-✅ Scans handwritten prescriptions using OCR (Tesseract) ✅ Extracts and cleans text for accuracy
-✅ Generates structured medicine orders for patients
-✅ Reduces manual effort for pharmacists and hospitals ✅ Provides a user-friendly web interface for easy access

 # Usage
 1. Open the web app in your browser.